Nicolas Finet (born July 24, 1959) is a French writer, editor, documentary filmmaker, consultant, journalist and speaker.

 - Dan Star contre l’univers (with Corriger, Sorg, 1987).

-Exhibitions curator & coordinator
+Exhibitions and events curator & coordinator

 Otomo in Angoulême, curator & organization (Angoulême, January 2016)